robashton/blog/input/pages/Erlang - Getting started with vir/content.markdown

     deps/lager/
     deps/ranch/

+**Various Manifests**

+    apps/awesome/relx.config
+    apps/awesome/src/awesome.app.src

 In reality we're only explicitly bringing in *cowboy*, *gproc*, *jsx* and *lager* and the others are further dependencies of these.
 Because Erlang operates in a single global namespace you can't do explicit imports ala NodeJS and have multiple versions of things in the application.

-Because dependency applications often spin up a fleet of processes on start-up this would cause huge issues anyway because it's not Just Code you're bringing in.
+It doesn't matter too much anyway because dependency applications often spin up a fleet of processes on start-up rather than simply operating as library code, so you wouldn't want more than one version of an application running within a project.

 **A Makefile**